alefeans/flask-base/README.md

 ## Swagger

-After the application goes up, open your browser on `localhost:5000/api/v1/docs` to see the self-documented interactive API:
+When the application starts, open your browser on `localhost:5000/api/v1/docs` to see the self-documented interactive API:

 ![](/imgs/swagger.png)

 ## Project Structure

-The project structure is based on the official [Scaling your project](https://flask-restplus.readthedocs.io/en/stable/scaling.html#multiple-apis-with-reusable-namespaces) doc with some adaptations (e.g `v1` folder to agroup versioned resources).
+The project structure is based on the official [Scaling your project](https://flask-restplus.readthedocs.io/en/stable/scaling.html#multiple-apis-with-reusable-namespaces) doc with some adaptations (e.g `v1` folder to group versioned resources).

 ```